mongodb/django-mongodb-backend/docs/topics/queryable-encryption.rst

 ensuring that :ref:`sensitive data is stored securely in the database
 <manual:qe-features-encryption-at-rest>`.

+# TODO: once encrypted models are migrated, encrypted fields cannot be added or
+modified.

 Routers
 -------

+# TODO: this is redundant with the howto.

 The example above requires a :ref:`database router
 <qe-configuring-database-routers-setting>` to direct operations on models with